-- (i) The exemption granted will be valid for the ensuing years unless and until the member resumes accountancy or accountancy related work or there is a change in the circumstances that gave rise to the exemption.
-It is the member's responsibility to notify the Institute in those instances. - Members of the Institute are required to comply with the five fundamental principles of the Code of Ethics for Professional Accountants ("Code") (paragraphs 110.1 A1 and R110.2 of Chapter A).
-One of these five principles relates to professional competence and due care, which requires an accountant to:

-(a) Attain and maintain professional knowledge and skill at the level required to ensure that a client or employing organization receives competent professional service, based on current technical and professional standards and relevant legislation; and within a period of time, additional relevant CPD over and above that required in Statement 1.500 in order to refresh and update his or her knowledge.

-(b) Act diligently and in accordance with applicable technical and professional standards (paragraph R113.1 of Chapter A in the Code).
+- 1. A period of less than two years would normally be regarded as not significant in the context of the three-year rolling periods for undertaking CPD. - 2.
+The exemption granted will be valid for the ensuing years or for a period determined by the Institute as appropriate, unless and until the member resumes accountancy or accountancy related work or there is a change in the circumstances that gave rise to the exemption.
+It is the member's responsibility to notify the Institute in those instances. - Members of the Institute are required to comply with the five fundamental principles of the Code of Ethics for Professional Accountants (Code) (paragraphs 110.1 A1 and R110.2 of Chapter A).
+One of these five principles relates to professional competence and due care, which requires an accountant to: - (a) Attain and maintain professional knowledge and skill at the level required to ensure that a client or employing organization receives competent professional service, based on current technical and professional standards and relevant legislation; and - (b) Act diligently and in accordance with applicable technical and professional standards (paragraph R113.1 of Chapter A in the Code).

-In keeping with the Code, where a member resumes accountancy or accountancy related duties after a period of not working or of CPD exemption, Council may require him or her to undertake,
+In keeping with the Code, where a member resumes accountancy or accountancy related duties after a period of not working or of CPD exemption, Council may require him or her to undertake, within a period of time, additional relevant CPD over and above that required in Statement 1.500 in order to refresh and update his or her knowledge.